 There is electricity available each night in your B&B to recharge any battery or cameras.
 Most types of batteries can be purchased at nearby towns and film is widely available.

 Light summer clothing is needed on summer departure dates, also waterproofs!
 You need a riding helmet or broad rimmed hat which must stay on firmly and sunglasses with string.
 Two pairs of riding trousers, half chaps are recommended, riding gloves, jersey, warm jacket (Spring and Autumn), shorts, long sleeve shirts, T-shirts, waterproofs, sun block, camera on a shoulder strap with a pouch which can be secured to your belt, binoculars lightweight riding boots.
 Don’t forget waterproofs!

-Saturday arrivals every week between early May and early October are available.
+Saturday arrivals every week between early April and late October are available.

 |Riding days||Product item description||£|